 Part-A & Part-B based on the request.
 The requested directory should be

-Part-A, it will go to till end of the stack.
+Part-A, it will go till the end of the stack.

 The remaining directories should be

 Part-A. Also, it doesn’t remove any directories from the stack until you use popd.

 If you would like to remove

 /opt from the directory stack.
 Run the following command.